nankam123/saas-subscription-hub/README.md

-This project demonstrates the \*\*end-to-end lifecycle\*\* of a SaaS solution—from product vision and architecture to delivery and continuous improvement.
+This is an example of end-to-end lifecycle of a SaaS solution—from product vision and architecture to delivery and continuous improvement.